Trudeau sets out to sell Canadians on trade pact

 But Trump had threatened to leave Canada out of the trade deal altogether if an agreement could not be reached by midnight Sunday, confronting Trudeau with the prospect of broader disruptions to the Canadian economy.

-The Dairy Farmers of Canada warned that giving US farmers an additional 3.59 percent slice of the Can$20 billion (US$16 billion) Canadian milk and cheese market "will have a dramatic impact not only for dairy farmers but for the whole sector."
+The Dairy Farmers of Canada warned that giving US farmers an additional 3.59 percent slice of the $16 billion Canadian milk and cheese market would have a "dramatic impact" on the sector.

 "This has happened, despite assurances that our government would not sign a bad deal for Canadians," it said.
 "We fail to see how this deal can be good for the 220,000 Canadian families that depend on dairy for their livelihood."